"Marketing Pornography on the Information Superhighway"

 pornography.
 While the author attempts to generalize

-beyond this domain to the "Information Superhighway,"@ no
+beyond this domain to the "Information Superhighway,"

 generalization is possible, and the results of this study